 fren

-THE VINEYARDS OF THE CORSIN DOMAIN:
+THE VINEYARDS OF THE DOMAINE CORSIN:

 A FAMILY HISTORY

-His son André Corsin continued the adventure.
-In 1971, at the birth of the Saint-Véran appellation, André extended the exploitation to the commune of Davayé and acquired new vineyard-plots in Pouilly-Fuissé.
-His two sons, Jean-Jacques in 1974 and Gilles in 1983, joined him in the family which was to be developed and now covers13.6 hectares.
-Today, this fifth generation passionately perpetuates the family know-how, the stamp of the white wines of the Corsin Domain for over a century.
+His son, André Corsin, continued the adventure.
+In 1971, at the birth of the Saint-Véran appellation, André extended the plots worked in the village of Davayé and acquired new vineyard-plots in Pouilly-Fuissé.
+His two sons, Jean-Jacques and Gilles, joined the family business in 1974 and 1983 respectively, developing it into the 13.6-hectare estate it is today.